 In addition, in May 2016, the U.S. Food and Drug Administration (the "FDA") revised regulations with respect to serving size information and nutrition labeling on food and beverage products, including a new requirement to disclose the amount of added sugars in such products.
-These changes will go into effect on January 1, 2020.
+These changes went into effect on January 1, 2020, though FDA announced that it will not enforce these provisions for the first six months after that date.
 Further, in December 2018, the U.S. Department of Agriculture promulgated regulations requiring that, by January 1, 2022, the labels of certain bioengineered foods must include a disclosure that the food is bioengineered.
 We may incur significant costs to alter our existing packaging materials to comply with these and other new regulations.
 Additionally, these new regulations may impact, reduce and/or otherwise affect the purchase and consumption of our products by consumers.

 Further, the City of San Francisco enacted an ordinance that would require health warnings on advertisements for certain sugar-sweetened beverages, though enforcement has been delayed due to a lawsuit challenging the ordinance.
 In January 2019, the U.S. Court of Appeals for the Ninth Circuit, sitting en banc, granted a preliminary injunction blocking enforcement of the ordinance, concluding that a First Amendment challenge to the ordinance was likely to succeed on the merits.
+In September 2019, two members of the San Francisco Board of Supervisors introduced legislation to amend the ordinance.
+The district court expressed its intent to assess the possible mootness of the current ordinance in light of the legislative proposal, but has granted the parties' requests to delay further action pending expected legislative consideration of the proposed amendment.